Greater Portland immigrant leaders welcome end of so-called Muslim travel ban

 But, last week his son raised the issue again.

-“He told me he wanted to write a letter to the president,” Al-Mshakhell said.
+“He told me he wanted to write a letter to the president,” Al-Mshakheel said.
 “He wanted to thank Biden because he feels safe again.”

 Comments are not available on this story.